-- On the left sidebar, find the box that says "Fly To" and enter your address (including the city and state) - You should see your neighborhood on the map.
-Now zoom in closer until you can see your house. - Note that Google Earth automatically includes the coordinates of the location you selected. - Don't forget the layers!
-Try adding one or more interesting layers to your selected location. - Once you have an image you like, click on "File" on the top menu, and then scroll down to 'Save" then "Save Image".
+- You should see your neighborhood on the map.
+Now zoom in closer until you can see your house. - Note that Google EarthTM automatically includes the coordinates of the location you selected. - Remember the layers!
+Try adding one or more interesting layers to your selected location. - Once you have an image you like, click on "File" on the top menu, and then scroll down to "Save" then "Save Image."
 Name your image and save it to your computer.